SmartLayer/SmartLayer/README.md

 # MathLingua-Layout: An XKB Keyboard Layout for Math-Symbol Typing Polyglots

 Welcome to the MathLingua-Layout repository.
-This project is dedicated to providing a unique keyboard layout tailored for Linux users, specifically for the XKB system.
+This project is dedicated to providing a unique keyboard layout tailored for Linux (and *nix) users, specifically for the XKB system.
 Our layout is designed to bridge the gap between mathematical typing, multi-lingual capabilities, and the familiarity of the standard US keyboard layout.

 ## The Problem